-Mesa is a city in Arizona.
-It is a suburb located outside of Phoenix and is in Maricopa County.
-The city’s population is 484,587, which makes it the third-largest city in the state and the 38th largest in the country.
-Mesa is best known for its education institutions, including Arizona State University’s Polytechnic campus.
+Mesa is a suburb located outside of Phoenix and is in Maricopa County.
+Mesa is best known for its educational institutions, including Arizona State University’s Polytechnic campus.

 Banner Health System is the largest employer in the city, providing almost 10,000 jobs.
 Other top employers include Mesa Public Schools, Boeing, City of Mesa and Walmart, which each provide thousands of jobs to Mesa residents.